pnlbwh/luigi-pnlpipe/docs/Process_HCP-EP_data.md

 ![](luigi_mark_complete.png)

-To regain the ability to retry quickly, click the green `Mark as done` button to clear it from Luigi server.
+To regain the ability to retry quickly, click the green `Mark as done` (circled) button to clear it from Luigi server.

 * How to force repeat a pipeline